obiscr/ChatGPT/README.md

 # License

-This project uses the "GNU General Public License Agreement V3", and additional restrictions: it is forbidden to use the code of this project to build other plug-in products of JetBrains Marketplace.
+This project uses the "GNU General Public License Agreement V2". and additional restrictions: it is forbidden to use the code of this project to build other plug-in products of JetBrains Marketplace.
 Offenders will be punished.

+# Disclaimers

+This is not an official OpenAI product, and I am not responsible for any damage caused by the use of this plugin.